 Our School is situated on Tower Hill in the centre of the village of Much Hadham on the site of the original Victorian village school.
 Much Hadham is 5 minutes away from Bishop’s Stortford.
 We have extensive accommodation in two buildings and main areas for sport and recreation, consisting of grass, asphalt and a purpose built all weather court.
 There is a sheltered play area and outdoor theatre specially built for the Foundation Stage.
+In addition, a brand new wooden trim trail was opened in September 2021.

 The School offers a caring Christian environment and has established links with St Andrew’s Church and encourages interaction with the local community.